Kate LaForge

 Sociologist.
 Researcher.
 Builder of better care.

-I am a postdoctoral fellow at the Center to Improve Veteran Involvement in Care (CIVIC) at the VA Portland Health Care System, where I lead mixed-methods research on crisis care systems and veteran mental health.
+I currently serve as a postdoctoral fellow at the Center to Improve Veteran Involvement in Care (CIVIC) at the VA Portland Health Care System, where I lead mixed-methods research on crisis care systems and veteran mental health.
 I am also an Adjunct Professor at the University of Portland, where I teach Sociology 101.

 The Pastoral Clinic: Addiction and Dispossession Along the Rio Grande — Angela Garcia